 If you want more guidance during this 10-day plan, we highly recommend our PrepScholar program.
 We will go through the process of identifying your weaknesses for you, giving you more time to focus on filling content gaps and improving your score.

 If you’re going it alone, or just want more tools, we also recommend the following:

-1. Prep Books.
-See our guide for the best ACT prep books on the market for guidance.
-Definitely get at least The Real ACT Prep Guide and the Black Book, plus subject-specific books if you need them based on your practice test.
-For example, we’d recommend that Student C get books specifically for Math and Science.
+Definitely start by getting The Official ACT Prep Guide and the Black Book, plus subject-specific books if your performance on your practice test shows weaknesses in those areas.
+For example, we'd recommend that Student C from our example above get books specifically for Math and Science.